sriharikunchala18/SlotSwapper/README.md

 4. Click "Request Swap" on a slot, select one of your SWAPPABLE slots to offer
 5. Check notifications for incoming requests (accept/reject) and outgoing request status
 6. Upon acceptance, events are swapped between users' calendars

+## Assumptions and Challenges

+### Assumptions
+- Users have basic familiarity with calendar applications and understand time-slot concepts.
+- MongoDB Memory Server is sufficient for development; production would use a persistent MongoDB instance.
+- JWT tokens are stored securely in localStorage (in a real app, consider httpOnly cookies for better security).
+- No concurrent swap requests on the same slot (handled by status locking).

+### Challenges Faced
+- Implementing atomic swap operations to prevent race conditions (solved with status-based locking).
+- Managing real-time updates without WebSockets (used polling for simplicity, but could be optimized with Socket.io).
+- Ensuring data consistency across events and swap requests during accept/reject operations.
+- Balancing frontend state management with backend API calls for a responsive UI.

+## Live Application

+The application is deployed and accessible at: [https://slotswapper-demo.herokuapp.com](https://slotswapper-demo.herokuapp.com) (Note: This is a placeholder; replace with actual deployment URL if available.)